navaneeth93/chisel-miniproject/Install.md

 ```

 #### Install the chisel-bootcamp repo.
-Download the [chisel-bootcamp](https://github.com/freechipsproject/chisel-bootcamp) as a zip file (or use a Windows git client)
+Download the [chisel-bootcamp](https://github.com/navaneeth93/chisel-rebootcamp) as a zip file (or use a Windows git client)
 and unpack it in a directory you have access to.
 Ideally, you should put it in a path that has no spaces.

-Install the customization script by moving `chisel-bootcamp/source/custom.js` to
-`%HOMEDRIVE%%HOMEPATH%\.jupyter\custom\custom.js`.
-If you already have a custom.js file, append this script to it.

 #### Launch the Jupyter and the bootcamp
 In the directory containing the unpacked chisel-bootcamp repo, from a new command window type: